 (2) A person’s eligibility for reappointment or the term for which a person may be reappointed is not affected by an earlier appointment.

-[Section 19 inserted by No. 38 of 2007 s.
+[Section 19 inserted: No. 38 of 2007 s.
 107.]

 20. Casual vacancy

 (1) A member of the Council may at any time resign from office by notice in writing given to the Minister.